Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Top speed movement

-Benkei's biggest asset is his unique air special.
-This attack features a leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.

-This attack uses Benkei's base Speed but also gains a percentage-based bonus from Agility on his weapon, allowing him to break the Speed cap.
+Benkei's air special makes him leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.
+This action uses Benkei's base Speed and it also gains a percentage-based speed bonus from Agility 10.
+Conveniently for speedrunners, it ignores Speed cap and allows movement at such a high velocity it can even be difficult to control.
 The average Speed of this technique is hard to estimate, but it's probably in the 420-440 range.
-It's useful to note that it's not only the grounded digging state which breaks Speed cap but also the aerial downsmash preceding it, so Benkei can fly through the air a very long distance if you set up the right circumstance for it.

 Benkei speed digging is explained in more detail [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Benkei-speed-tech).

 This is the most commonly used movement tactic in individual level runs since it's so fast and versatile.
 It even works in areas with tricky terrain since Benkei can bypass water surface, angled surfaces and ledges while digging.
-It's harder to utilize in full game runs since it requires you to setup Benkei with a maxed out Speed and Agility 10 first, plus it's quite costly as far as musou is concerned.
+However, it's harder to utilize in full game runs since it requires you to setup Benkei with a maxed out Speed and Agility 10 first, plus it's quite costly as far as musou is concerned.

 ### Top high jump